python/cpython/Doc/library/csv.rst

    Create an object which operates like a regular writer but maps dictionaries onto output rows.
 The *fieldnames* parameter is a :mod:`sequence
    <collections.abc>` of keys that identify the order in which values in the
-   dictionary passed to the :meth:`writerow<csvwriter.writerow>` method are written to file *f*.
+   dictionary passed to the :meth:`~csvwriter.writerow` method are written to file *f*.
 The optional *restval* parameter specifies the value to be written if the dictionary is missing a key in *fieldnames*.
-If the dictionary passed to the :meth:`writerow<csvwriter.writerow>` method contains a key not found in *fieldnames*, the optional *extrasaction* parameter indicates what action to take.
+If the dictionary passed to the :meth:`~csvwriter.writerow` method contains a key not found in *fieldnames*, the optional *extrasaction* parameter indicates what action to take.
    If it is set to ``'raise'``, the default value, a :exc:`ValueError`